nens/threedi-docs/source/d_rasters.rst

 How you derive your raster information is entirely up to you.
 3Di rasters have to meet the following requirements:

 #.
 Format is GeoTIFF (.tif)

 #.
+Coordinate reference system is Projected, not Geographic

+#.
 Projection is in meters (EPSG:28992 in NL)